avdata99/pycsw/.datagov/README.md

 ## Usage

+### Virtual Environment

+To use various pieces of the system, you will need to activate the virtual environment:

+    $ . .venv/bin/activate

 ### Database Setup

 The database needs to be initialized with schema from our fork.
+This needs to be done with a database already in place and synced with the variables noted in `pycsw-collection.cfg`, default being `pycsw`.

     $ pycsw-ckan.py -c setup_db -f /etc/pycsw/pycsw-collection.cfg